SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Appendix

-\subsection{SpaceNet V2 Building Segmentation}
+\subsection{SpaceNet v1 Building Segmentation}

 We use PSANet \cite{zhao2018psanet} for the binary image segmentation and replace the backbone with ViT-Large.
 Following \cite{ayush2021geography}, we set the learning rate to $1\times 10^{-3}$ for ViT encoder and to $1\times 10^{-2}$ for ViT head and PSA module.
 We train the model for $100$ epochs with batch size $128$ using an SGD optimizer of momentum $0.9$ and weight decay $1\times 10^{-4}$ and a polynomial learning rate decay scheduler of power $0.9$.
 Also following \cite{ayush2021geography}, we resize and crop the input image to $400 \times 400$ for fair comparison.
 This indicates our model will take more patches per image (625).
 We use the positional encoding interpolation algorithm provided by \cite{mae} to adjust the pre-trained weights.
+The license\footnote{SpaceNet v1 license: \url{ http://creativecommons.org/licenses/by-sa/4.0/}} is provided in the footnote.